NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 title: "Stage 7 : Inserting Records Into Relations"
 ---

-# Stage 7 : Inserting Records Into Relations (10 hours)
+# Stage 7 : Inserting Records Into Relations (20 hours)

 :::note Learning Objectives

-- Implement
+- Implement the record insertion functionality in NITCbase
+- Implement the functions responsible for allocating and making use of previously unoccupied disk blocks
+- Implement functions to handle runtime updates to the relation and attribute cache

 :::